proveskit/Documentation/docs/overview/overview.md

 ![Figure 3](images/fig3.jpg)
 <p align="center">Figure 3: The Launch of Yearling 2 (Credit: SpaceX)</p>

-This satellite was launched on April 8th, 2024, and contact was sucessfully made through the TinyGS network just 7 minutes after deployment.
+This satellite was launched on April 8th, 2024, and contact was successfully made through the TinyGS network just 7 minutes after deployment.
 Unfortunately, contact was soon lost with the satellite before it could be transitioned into its amateur radio mission.
-Valuable experience and validation of our ultra low cost satellite thesis was nonetheless gained.
+Valuable experience and validation of our ultra-low-cost satellite thesis was nonetheless gained.

 ![Figure 4](images/fig4.jpg)
 <p align="center">Figure 4: The First Packet From Yearling 2!</p>